 Where are you finding the most effective way to close deals, and are you conscious of what would be the outcome of your client meeting?
-Well, don’t be accessible on a face-to-face client meeting.
+Well, it isn’t accessible during a face-to-face client meeting.
 Remember that your words and questions will matter in closing deals with prospects.
 As a sales representative to the team, you must know the overview of digital lead investing before starting a conversation.
-Thus, find out here on this blog the BANT sales method what could be the right approach to boost sales, and whether you have asked the right questions.
+Thus, find out the BANT sales method here on this blog, the right approach to boost sales, and whether you have asked the right questions.

 What is the meaning of the BANT sales method?